 SPECIAL NOTE: We regret that, except by invitation, the Bloomfield Family Foundation cannot accept Letters of Interest for 2022 funding from organizations other than its 2021 grantees.
-We have taken this difficult decision so that the Foundation can continue to respond as fully as possible to the needs of our grantees and the communities they serve, amid the omnipresent challenges of the COVID-19 pandemic.
+We have taken this difficult decision so that the Foundation can continue to respond as fully as possible to the needs of our grantees and the communities they serve, amid the still present challenges of the COVID-19 pandemic.

 All organizations must be 501(c)3 registered.
 The Foundation has a nationwide focus, although the majority of grants are currently within the Pacific Northwest.
 It will consider international organizations with US registered charitable status.